Levminer/authme/.github/SECURITY.md

 ## Reporting a Vulnerability

-* Please report security vulnerabilitys thru issues.
+-   Please report security vulnerabilitys thru email at: <authme@levminer.com>

+## Release cycle

+-   Standard updates: Coming on Tuesdays if everything is going well.
+-   Hotfix updates or Security updates: On Tuesdays, Thursdays or Saturdays if there is a problem that can not wait until the next Tuesday.